kwpeters/dotfiles/powershell_7/README.md

 - You can get PowerShell 7 from the Windows Store or from the following web page: https://github.com/PowerShell/powershell/releases

   I prefer to get it from the web page.
+There are a lot of artifacts for each release.
+Look for the one that ends with `-win-x64.msi`.

 - The path to the installed PowerShell executable will be:
   C:\Program Files\PowerShell\7\pwsh.exe